Gulnar-Mammadli/library-management-system/README.md

 Example is done in borrowing route and commented out.

 Then create and give corresponding permissions to the user.
 Otherwise, you will get "Insufficient permissions" .

+We used Looping  tool for CDM and draw.io for Logical design.